ccoenraets/forcejs/README.md

     The URL Salesforce calls back with an authenticated access token (or an error) at the end of the OAuth authentication workflow.

+    *Optional*

     *Default*: The base URL the application was loaded from.
 For example, if you load the app from http://localhost:8200, the default OAuth callback URL is http://localhost:8200/oauthcallback.html.
 If you load the app from https://myserver.com/myapp, the default OAuth callback URL is https://myserver.com/myapp/oauthcallback.html

 #### login()

   Starts the User Agent OAuth workflow using a popup window when running in the browser or the oauth plugin when running in Cordova.

+  - **Return Value**: A promise.
+When resolved, an object with the following fields is provided: **accessToken**, **instanceURL**, and **refreshToken**.

 ## forcejs/data

+Basic Usage:

+    import Oauth from "forcejs/oauth";
+    import Service from "forcejs/data";
+    let oauth = OAuth.createInstance();
+    oauth.login().then(oauthResult => {
+        Service.createInstance(oauthResult);
+    });

 #### createInstance(oauth, options, name)

-- **oauth**
+- **oauth**.
+Required.
 An object with the following fields:

     - **accessToken**

-      *Required*: yes, *Default*: none

         The authenticated access token

+        Required, no default

     - **instanceURL**

-      *Required*: yes, *Default*: none

         The Salesforce instance URL

+        Required, no default

     - **refreshToken**

-      *Required*: no, *Default*: none

         The refresh token

+        Optional, no default

 - **options**.
-An object with the following fields.
+Optional.
+An object with the following fields:

-    - **useProxy**
+    - **useProxy**.

-        *Default*: **false** if the app is running in Cordova or in a Visualforce page, **true** if it's not

         By default, ForceJS will automatically determine if it needs to use a CORS proxy: It won't use a proxy if the app is running inside a Visualforce page or a Cordova app, and will use the proxy in any other case.
 You can force ForceJS to always use a proxy by setting this value to true.

         Starting in the Spring 15 release, some Salesforce REST APIs (like Chatter and sobjects) support CORS.
 To allow an app to make direct REST calls against your org, register the app domain in Setup: Administer > Security Controls > CORS.
 If you whitelist your domain and use APIs that support CORS, you can set useProxy to false.

+        Optional.
+Default: **false** if the app is running in Cordova or in a Visualforce page, **true** if it's not.

-    - **proxyURL**
+    - **proxyURL**.

         The URL of the CORS proxy server.
 This parameter is ignored when the app is running in Cordova or inside a Visualforce page.

-        *Default*: The base URL the application was loaded from.
+        Optional.
+Default: The base URL the application was loaded from.
 For example, if you load the app from http://localhost:8200, the default proxyURL is http://localhost:8200.
 If you load the app from https://myserver.com/myapp, the default proxyURL is https://myserver.com/myapp

     - **apiVersion**

         The version of the Salesforce API.

-        *Default*: v36.0

-- **name**.
         Optional.
+Default: v36.0

+- **name**

     By default createInstance() creates a singleton instance which is what you want when your app works with a single Salesforce org.
 If you are building an app that connects to multiple Salesforce instances, provide a name that identifies the instance.
 For example:

     ```
     createInstance(oauth, options, "sales");